sofonyas66/INSA-Cybersecurity/Notes/Day-03-Linux-Power-Tools.md

 ## ✅ Homework

-- [ ] Find a SUID binary on your Kali install and research if it's exploitable
-- [ ] Use `grep -r` to search `/etc` for any file containing the word "password"
 - [ ] Practice Vim — open a file, edit it, save and quit without using nano
-- [ ] Push this week's notes and challenge write-ups to GitHub